Wind River Basin

 Halfway House Hotel, Birdseye Station, Owl Creek Mountains, approx. 1908

-Before the coming of the railroad and a road through the Wind River Canyon, travel between Shonshoni and Thermopolis was via a very rough road through Birdseye Pass, suitable only for stages and light vehicles.
-The road, itself, was open for only about three months a year.
+The road through Birdseye Pass was rought, suitable only for stages and light vehicles.
 The station was at the south end of the pass, and as the name of the hotel indicates, halfway between Lander and Thermopolis.

 Halfway House Hotel, Birdseye Station, approx. 1908